What is a veterinary risk assessment?

 The steps are:

-risk assessment is to identify the hazards in your practice.
+The first step in any is to identify the hazards in your practice.
 A hazard is anything that can potentially cause harm to anyone.
 Hazards could include range manual handling, sharps, stress, and violence & aggression.

 Once the hazards have been identified, ensure you assess the risk of them causing harm.
 To assess the risk, you will need to weigh up the likelihood of the hazard occurring and the potential consequences.